Streaming Video Privacy

 Echo captures that are published as streaming media are in .flv (flash) format.
 Streaming media will include audio, whatever content was visible on the classroom’s projector, and output from a classroom’s ceiling camera (if there is a camera in the classroom).
 Streaming media will open in the EchoPlayer, which is a flash-player.
 Content made available through this option is not downloadable.
 There is no authentication necessary to view a streaming Echo, and the link can be copied and shared.

 Echo captures that are published to an RSS Feed can be distributed via the RSS Feed’s link to a public audience, thus making the links to the Echo captures public.
 There is no authentication necessary for a user to view these Echo captures.

 - Videos uploaded to Google Drive can be shared with specific Google users, or a group of Google users, as designated by the owner of the video.

 - Videos shared with other users can be shared with View Only or Edit rights, or can have shared ownership.

 - View Only rights will allow users to download, and share the link to the video.

 - Edit rights will allow users to download, share the link to the video, rename and edit the file’s description.

-- The embed option within Drive allows the owner to place video content within a secure context (like Blackboard) where only authenticated users can view the streaming Google Video player.
+- The embed option within Drive allows the owner to place video content within a secure context (like Canvas) where only authenticated users can view the streaming Google Video player.